-The Internet of Things enables businesses to gather a wide range of data about their customers and their products, giving them a deeper understanding of how those products are used and how they can be developed in the future to give customers an even better user experience.
-For example, an IoT-enabled car tyre could monitor usage and performance in different conditions, helping to improve tyre design so that it was safer, lasted longer and reduced carbon emissions.
-IoT data could also be used to suggest the most appropriate tyres for different customers and let them know if any tyres had defects which needed attention.
+The Internet of Things enables businesses to gather vast quantities of customer and product data, giving insights into how products are used and how they can be improved to enhance the customer experience.
+An IoT-enabled car tyre, for example, could monitor performance in different driving conditions, helping to improve tyre design so that it was safer, lasted longer and reduced carbon emissions.
+IoT data could also be used to help customers find the best tyres for their needs and inform them if any defects needed attention.

-The information gathered by Internet of Things devices can be easily sent to your customers via app notifications, device screens messages, text and emails.
-This can help you provide on-going customer service that is above and beyond what you offer today.
-For example, smart metres could remind you to turn off lights in empty rooms and food packages could notify you when their contents were about to go out of date.
+Data collected by IoT devices can be used to trigger automated communications via digital channels or even to display on the screen (or voice) of the actual device to help improve the customer experience.
+For example, IoT lighting could send messages via its control app to remind users to turn off lights in empty rooms and food packaging could notify users when their contents were about to go out of date.
 Similarly, manufacturers of consumables, such as printer ink, could detect when customers need a replacement and dispatch them automatically before they run out.

-IoT devices enable enterprises to have a clear, real-time overview of their inventory and use of resources.
-They can know where items are and what has been shipped, damaged or used.
-The ability to analyse this information will lead to greater efficiency, prevent stock and consumables from running out and reduce the financial burden of over ordering.
+IoT device data provides enterprises with a clear, real-time overview of inventory and their use of resources.
+This helps them know where items are and what has been shipped, damaged or used.
+Analysis of this data also provides insights that lead to greater efficiency, prevents stock and consumables from running out and reduces the financial consequences of over-ordering.

 4. Enhanced security

-IoT-enabled access control and CCTV equipment can help strengthen the security of your business.
-Developments in CCTV technology mean it can discover and track suspicious behaviour and notify security companies and the police.
-Anyone responsible for security can also watch CCTV footage remotely, in real time, over the internet.
+IoT-enabled access control and CCTV technology are being deployed to strengthen business security.
+Today, it can discover and track suspicious behaviour and send automated notifications to security companies and the police.
+At the same time, those responsible for security can watch CCTV footage remotely, in real-time, over the internet.

-IoT access control devices can do far more than control and restrict entry to your premises.
-They can be used to monitor attendance and punctuality, book rooms and resources, and even manage car parking.
-Importantly, for those businesses with multi-site operations, this can all be managed remotely or from a single control centre.
+IoT access control technology goes further than controlling and restricting entry to business premises.
+Companies are using it to monitor attendance and punctuality, book rooms and resources, and even manage car parking.
+Being internet-based, it also allows businesses with multi-site operations to manage access control remotely or from a single control centre.

 1. Investing in IoT devices

-To reap the benefits of IoT in your business will require some investment in the necessary technology.
-For this, you will need to acquire the devices you wish to use and the software needed to operate it and analyse the data.
-Whilst this could amount to a significant capital expense at the outset, the return on investment could be well worth the spend.
-Luckily, many new products being developed are already IoT-enabled, prices are likely to go downwards.
+Adopting IoT will require some investment in the necessary technology.
+This will include the devices you wish to use and the software needed to operate them and analyse the data.
+While this can be costly at the outset, the return on investment could be well worth the spend.
+Luckily, as many new products being developed are already IoT-enabled, prices are likely to go downwards.

 2. Training your staff

-Adopting new technology will require you to train the staff who are going to use it.
-The amount of training you will need obviously depends on the number of staff needing to be trained and the complexities of the technology.
+Adopting any new technology requires staff to develop new skills unless you buy in the services of a third-party.
+The amount of training and associated costs will depend on the number of staff needing to be trained and the complexities of the technology.